camunda/camunda-docs-manual/site/src/documents/api-references/rest/case-instance/post-close.html.md

   </tr>
   <tr>
     <td>deletions</td>
-    <td>An array containg json objects.
-Each json object has a property <code>name</code> which is the name of the variable to delete.</td>
+    <td>An array containing json objects.
+Each json object has a property <code>name</code>, which is the name of the variable to delete.</td>
   </tr>
 </table>